Hugo-Delivery/Hugo-Coding-Challenge/README.md

 ## Submit

-Send your code and results(images/plots) to per@hugo.tech.
+Send your code and results(images/plots) to gala@hugo.tech.

 ### References